yuchenzhou286/Time-Series/README.md

-In this case study, I will analyze and use historical oil production data, from 1992 to 2018, for a country to forecast its future production.
-I will build a time series forecasting model using the AR, MA, ARMA, and ARIMA models to forecast oil production.
+In this case study, I analyzed and used historical oil production data, from 1992 to 2018, for a country to forecast its future production.
+I built a time series forecasting model using the AR, MA, ARMA, and ARIMA models to forecast oil production.

 The dataset that I will be using is 'Crude Oil Production by Country'.
 This dataset contains the yearly oil production of 222 countries, but for simplicity, I will forecast only one country's future oil production.